Cortney Liddiard

 Dr. Tommy Ahlquist

-CEO BVA Development
+CEO Ahlquist Development

 A self-described serial entrepreneur, Tommy first tried his hand at business as a teenager.
 While running several companies, Tommy worked his way through medical school at the University of Utah and residency at the University of Arizona in emergency medicine.
 Tommy went on to practice as a full-time ER doctor for 18 years, treating over 45,000 patients over the course of his medical career.
 Today, as CEO of BVA Development, he leads a preeminent commercial real estate firm in the Mountain West.